-- Ask your doctor or nurse about medication that is available to help prevent or lessen nausea or vomiting.
+- Ask your doctor or nurse about medicine that is available to help stop or lessen nausea or vomiting.

-- Do not put anything on your rash unless your doctor or nurse says you may.
+- If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Let your doctor know right away if you develop a rash while on this medication.
+Let your doctor know right away if you get a rash while on this medicine.

 - Mouth care is very important.
 Your mouth care should consist of gently brushing with a very soft tooth brush and rinsing your mouth with a mixture of ½ teaspoon of salt in 8 ounces of water or 1/2 teaspoon of sodium bicarbonate (baking soda) in 8 ounces of water.
 This should be done at least after every meal and at bedtime.

 - Avoid mouthwash that contains alcohol.
-Avoid alcohol and smoking because they can irritate your mouth.
+Also avoid alcohol and smoking because they can bother your mouth.

-There are no known interactions of Etoposide with food.
+There are no known interactions of etoposide with food.
 This drug may interact with other medication.
-Tell your doctor and pharmacist about all of the medication and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
+Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
 The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s advice.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to call the doctor